Keibert Ruiz Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Rangers have a 3.99 team ERA that ranks 10th among all MLB pitching staffs.

-- Rangers pitchers combine to allow 92 home runs (one per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to surrender the 10th-fewest home runs in baseball (95 total, 1.1 per game).

-- In his last appearance on Sunday, the left-hander threw five scoreless innings against the Houston Astros while surrendering three hits.
+- The right-hander last appeared on Tuesday against the Boston Red Sox, when he tossed six innings, allowing one earned run while giving up six hits.

-- In 16 games this season, the 32-year-old has put up an ERA of 4.12, with 9.7 strikeouts per nine innings.
-Opponents are hitting .229 against him.
+- In 19 games this season, the 28-year-old has put up an ERA of 2.71, with 5.7 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.